BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The Hunt rifles have been adjusted to be similar to the Buffalo or Elephant Gun of older titles; high damage but no scope.

-The Ice Queen - No change.
+The Ice Queen - No change other than a possible damage adjustment.

 JAKOBS REGULAR GUNS
 -------------------